Jump to

 On top of all the expenses you’ll be responsible for, you’ll also need to understand that you’re an independent contractor and will be responsible for your own taxes.

-As a Grubhub driver, you’re not a salaried or hourly employee.
-Instead, you’re an independent contractor who is required to file a 1099 tax form at the end of the year.
 This means that you are fully responsible for your tax liability, and need to set some money aside to cover any income taxes you’ll be required to pay.

-To help yourself out, you should always track expenses incurred while working for Grubhub.
 Any expenses relating to fuel, car insurance, vehicle maintenance, and mileage added to your vehicle can be written off at the end of the year.

 Inconsistent Pay

-Grubhub pay can fluctuate throughout the day and week.
 Depending on how busy it is, the current weather, or how many drivers are on the clock, your pay is vulnerable to fluctuations.

-There will be slow times throughout your shifts where you’ll be sitting around twiddling your thumbs.
 This can be deflating knowing that time is money and you’re wasting it away without making a dime.

 On the other end of the spectrum, there will also be extremely busy weeks where your paycheck will be substantially higher and you’ll make great money.
-But this unpredictability can be frustrating.

 Penalized for Missed, Rejected, or Dropped Orders

 Grubhub wants to make sure that they have a reliable workforce that rarely misses a shift or cancels an order.
-For this reason, they penalize drivers who don’t accept orders or who miss their shifts.

-Many drivers report that the standards that Grubhub sets are nearly impossible to uphold.
 In order to move up to higher tier program levels with Grubhub, drivers must come as close to perfection as possible.
-This means a 100% acceptance rate, 100% attendance rate, and a 0% block drop rate.

 Sometimes things will happen like the Grubhub driver app glitches, you accidentally miss an order, or you get a flat tire.
-If this ever happens, your driver score can fall drastically, which means you’ll notice fewer orders coming your way.

 Dealing With Cranky Customers

-It may not happen on every order, but dealing with unhappy customers is unavoidable.
 At some point, you’ll see customers who are disappointed that their meal showed up late or that they didn’t receive the right items.

-The only thing you can do is apologize.
-In many cases, the reason for an order being late is outside of your control.
 This could be delays at Grubhub delivery partner restaurants, inclement weather, traffic, or cases where you received the order late because another driver canceled.

 It’s important to let the customer know that you did everything in your power to get their meal there on time and warm.